tc39/proposal-pipeline-operator/README.md

 ## Syntax Behavior

-The pipeline operator is quick – it matches the first invocation it sees.
+In general, the pipeline operator matches the first invocation it sees.
 If there is no invocation, a Syntax Error is thrown.

 ```js
 //